arielherself/espresso/README.md

 The upshot is that Britain is failing to give everyone a prompt hearing.
 The covid-19 pandemic had already led to big backlogs; walk-outs will make them worse.

-## London’s latest IPO

-GlaxoSmithKline, the British pharmaceutical giant, is splitting up.
-On Monday it spins off its consumer-health unit—which hawks pharmacy mainstays like toothpaste and anti-inflammatories—as a separate company, called Haleon.
-The new firm will aim for a valuation of £45bn ($53bn) when its shares begin trading on the London Stock Exchange, which would instantly make Haleon one of Britain’s biggest businesses.

-The listing is London’s largest initial offering in a decade.
-The bourse’s IPO track record has badly lagged behind those of America, Asia and even continental Europe recently.
-This means the companies it has listed are older, stable businesses rather than the faster-growing technology companies seen on its competitors.
-Monday’s listing, which cleaves off a part of one of Britain’s most valuable firms, does nothing to solve the problem of how to attract tech firms.
-Even Arm, a UK-based chip designer, is considering whether to make its primary listing in New York rather than at home.

 ## Next-generation vaccines could end boosters

 Few vaccines are “one-and-dones”—[boosters](https://www.economist.com/podcasts/2021/09/14/booster-shots-are-they-necessary) are usually required.
 Each additional dose means lower uptake and a less immunised population.
 But suppose you could receive all your doses at once, from a single jab?
 A new paper in <em>Science Advances</em>, a journal, explains how scientists at the Massachusetts Institute of Technology have developed self-boosting vaccine technology.
 It employs hollow microparticles made of a biodegradable polymer.
 These microparticles contain the vaccine, which is released when the outer shell breaks down.